Experience ease of use - Sign up for a free trial

-RunCloud provides you with an easy to use control panel that offers one-click solutions to common tasks.
+RunCloud provides you with an easy-to-use control panel that offers one-click solutions to common tasks.
 Deploy straight from Git or script installation CMS like WordPress.
 Bootstrapping your cloud server with RunCloud gets you an optimised server stack with the best options around such as Nginx, Apache, Redis, MariaDB and Memcached.

 Once you’ve registered and confirmed your email address, log into your RunCloud account.
-You’ll be greeted by a clean dashboard and a link to connect a new server.
+You’ll be greeted by a clean dashboard and a link to connect to a new server.
 Click the large blue tile to begin.

 In the server connection settings, give your server a name you wish, enter the public IP address, set the provider, and finally click the Connect this server button.
 You can find your server IP at your UpCloud control panel.

 Next, you’ll be presented with a bootstrapping script that you need to run on your cloud server.
 Log in to your cloud server over SSH using the root account with the password emailed to you or any SSH keys you might have included at deployment.